adityamankar/Green-Exchange-Ledger-Sepolia/README.md

 ## How to interact with application

+You can use Chrome browser
-Download and install Brave browser : https://brave.com/download/
+or download and install Brave browser : https://brave.com/download/

-Download metamask wallet on your browser: https://metamask.io/
+Download metamask wallet and attach on your browser: https://metamask.io/

 Get yourself some free Sepolia (Ether)
 1. You will need to create Alchemy account to get them for free. [ https://www.alchemy.com/ ]